ggracee17/loop-mania/README.md

 The game world contains buildings, enemies, gold , health potions , and the Character.
 Enemies will move around the path, and their method of doing so depends on the enemy type.

 ## Team Members
-- Peter
+- Peter Li
-- Ryan
+- Ryan Cheng
-- Tian
+- Tian Xu
-- Tina
+- Tina Tang
-- Grace
+- Grace Shen

 [**Link to specification and original repository**](https://gitlab.cse.unsw.edu.au/COMP2511/21T2/project-specification)